zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/README.md

 # installation
 <br>

- 1. just `git clone` or download the repo.
+ 1. `git clone` or download the repo.
 <br>

  2. then open the Thonny IDE, and connect your Pico W to your PC.